 Are you ready?
 It is almost time to vote.
-The local elections 2018 are just a few weeks away and, in the meantime, here is all you need to know to get yourself prepared for the big day on 3 May.
+The local elections 2018 are almost here and, in the meantime, here is all you need to know to get yourself prepared for the big day on Thursday, 3 May.

-A list of candidates standing in the elections for your area are due to be published on the council’s website today (9 April 2018).
+You can view a list of candidates standing in the elections on the council’s website.

 Then it is up to you to decide who to select and cast your vote – either by post, by proxy, or at your polling station on 3 May 2018.

 Everyone on the electoral register should receive a polling card by Royal Mail in early April.
 This will tell you where your polling station is.
 The borough has 162 of them so it is important to know which one you are meant to go to.

 You can also find your polling station online at www.ealing.gov.uk/elections2018